-Attribute Description First Seen Timestamp when the first sighting for this indicator was recorded in Splunk.
+ATTRIBUTE DESCRIPTION First Seen Timestamp when the first sighting for this indicator was recorded in Splunk.
 This attribute does not change.
 Last Seen Timestamp when the latest sighting for this indicator is recoded in Splunk.
 This attribute updates as newer sightings are detected.
 Count The total count of all sightings recorded for this indicator starting from the time First Seen until Last Seen.
-Splunk URL The URL that allows the analyst to view all sightings for this indic-

-Attribute Description ator in Splunk starting from First Seen until Last Seen.
+Splunk URL The URL that allows the analyst to view all sightings for this indicator in Splunk starting from First Seen until Last Seen.